Indigenous Connections Summit

 Native American history and connections to the Clear Creek Valley and table lands of the central Colorado Front Range extend back for more than 12,000 years.
 Contemporary Native American communities continue to view this place as an aboriginal homeland and a living landscape.
 However, today’s historical narrative of the region largely excludes Indigenous people and their values.
 To address this disparity, the City of Golden formed a partnership between its division of Planning and Museums, with the additional support of the Historic Preservation Board, to engage Native American tribes and ethnographic researchers to help tell the story of indigenous people in this region.
 The study involved cultural advisors from six American Indian tribes and a review and synthesis of relevant ethnographic literature.
 Together, the oral historical and documentary records provide a robust narrative about Native American connections to Colorado’s Front Range, and create a foundation for future collaborative research with tribal communities.

-DOWNLOAD a complete digital copy for free.
+DOWNLOAD a complete digital copy of the 2022 study for free.
 (Scroll to the bottom of the download page and click “Additional Media” link.)

 Colorado Creative Industries